7th Armored Brigade (Israel): Affiliation

+Equipment

 During the 1948 War, the 7th Brigade primarily consisted of Sherman tanks and mounted infantry.
 Early on, the 7th also contained an artillery element.
 During the 1960s, the brigade was equipped with British Centurion tanks modified in Israel.
 These were gradually superseded in the late 1970s by the Israeli-made Merkava main battle tanks, of which several versions have since been employed.